 I continued to think of innovative ideas for my classroom to keep the students motivated, and next was Oracle.
 I was introduced to Oracle my junior and senior year at Lamar University in Beaumont.
 I went to the Oracle downloads website and downloaded the database software to each computer in my lab.
-Then I found the lessons that went with the database, (Introduction to Oracle9i : SQL).
-Learning about database design was an enjoyable practice for my students as it gave them a real world experience.
-I was delighted that I knew how to set up this learning environment for them.
-I demonstrated for my students how to connect to the database.
+Then I found the lessons that went with the database, (Introduction to Oracle9i: SQL).
+Learning about database design was an enjoyable practice for my students as it gave them a real-world experience.
+I was delighted that I knew how to set up such a learning environment for my students.
+I demonstrated to my students how to connect to the database.

 My time with Bob Hope School was a great experience sharing every aspect of technology and new teaching strategies to help improve instructional technology for the better.

 One morning in my Career and Technology class during a lesson on how to job search, I stumbled upon my new career opportunity as a Programmer Analyst with Port Arthur Independent School District.
 We were researching jobs when I saw the posting.
 I knew this was a perfect opportunity for me.
-I looked forward to bringing my skills in design and problem solving to the district as I knew I would transition well.
+I looked forward to bringing my skills in design and problem solving to the district, I knew I would transition well.